sbaaihamza/kaggle_predict_future_sales/README.md

 * Feature preprocessing and generation:
    - grouping items into small categories and apply one-hot-encoding to them   : generated from the first word in the item_category_name variable (with no Stopwords and with Stemming)
    - generate shop_city from shop_name and apply one-hot-encoding to them : detect the city using a list of all russian_cities
+   - add sepecial dates: from  generate_calendar package i generate russian calendar that highlight contain 4 features [is_weekend	,is_business_day,	is_holiday] before adding those features to our dataset , i had to mean encoding them with the month variable.

 * Feature extraction from text ( from shop_names and item_name) but unfortunately it doesn't improve the model
    - clean filter shops names and item_name before encoding them
    - Use TfidfVectorizer to transform item_name and shop_name into vectors.